Full Paper, Innovative Experience and Poster Submission Guidelines

 All figures (e.g. concept maps) must be in the same language as the paper.
 If needed, a translated figure should be included besides the original figure.

 Figures should, to the extent possible, be included within the text, not as appendices at the end.

 Make sure all figures are included and referenced properly.
 Even if they are at the end, figures are included in the page count limit.

 Make sure that figures are legible, particularly concept maps.
 If they are in color, make sure they read well when printed in black and white.

-References should be placed at the end of the paper, as in the sample document and template available below.
+References should be placed at the end of the paper, as in the sample document and template available below, following the APA style.